foresterre/rust-releases/README.md

 with the `FetchResources` trait implementation.
 For `RustDistWithCLI`, you have to obtain the input data yourself (by running the
 `aws` cli with the following options `aws --no-sign-request s3 ls static-rust-lang-org/dist/ > dist.txt`<sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup>).

-The `ChannelManifests` source has the most potential, as the input data is the most complete.
+You should **not** use the `ChannelManifests` source, unless you have a good reason to do so.
+This source had a lot of potential, as the input data is the most complete (although with a bit of extra work we can get the same data with `RustDist`).
-We can most easily extend information about releases beyond the version for this source.
-Once downloaded, it's quite fast since each release manifest is cached as a separate file.
+With the published channel manifests, we could easily extend information about releases beyond the release version.
+The separate manifest files could be parsed rather fast, and new manifests can be downloaded iteratively.
-However, the initial download is quite large and frankly, because of rate limiting, also quite slow.
-In addition, the resource is approximately one-week out of date since the root manifest is only updated one week after a release <sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup>.
+There were however also major downsides.
+The initial download is quite large, and slow (because of rate limiting), in the order of hours, and, the resource is approximately one-week out of date since the root manifest is only updated one week after a release <sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup>.
-_NB: The input data has not been updated since 2020-02-23_<sup>(<a href="https://github.com/foresterre/rust-releases/issues/9">#9</a>)</sup>.
+Most importantly however, the input data has not been updated since 2020-02-23<sup>(<a href="https://github.com/foresterre/rust-releases/issues/9">#9</a>)</sup>.
+As a result, this source has been deprecated, and will not be further extended.

 ## Applications

 [cargo-msrv](https://github.com/foresterre/cargo-msrv) is a tool which can be used to determine the minimal supported Rust version (MSRV).
+It builds your Rust crate and checks whether the build succeeds or fails, as this gives the most complete idea whether a version will work with your (external) dependencies. `cargo-msrv` uses bisection, or a reverse-linear search, to find the lowest appropriate Rust version.
+For this, it needs to have an idea about the toolchains which have been released, and can be installed.
-In cargo-msrv I started by parsing the latest channel manifest, and then decreasing the minor semver version.

-This is not great for many reasons:
+Originally we simply parsed the latest channel manifest, and then decreased the minor semver version, but this was obviously not great for many reasons, including:
 * Except for the latest released version, we are left guessing the decreased version numbers actually exist
-* Only stable versions are supported, not nightly, beta, or other channels
+* Only stable versions were supported, not nightly, beta, or other channels
-* Only 1.x.0 versions are supported
+* Only 1.x.0 versions were supported

-This is not ideal, thus `rust-releases` was born.
+This was not ideal, thus `rust-releases` was born.
 Now cargo-msrv can iterate over Rust releases of which we know they exist and are available.